Raise Your Voice

 Let People Know You’re a Democrat

-As with all encounters, keep it civil and calm.
-(Rest assured, the facts are likely to be on your side.)
-You will find that many people do share your views.
+As with any discussion, aim to keep things respectful and calm.
+(Rest assured, the facts are likely on your side!)
+You might be surprised how many people share your views — or are open to learning more.

-Let others know you are proud to be a Democrat from Horry County by wearing one of our T-Shirts!
-Visit our online storefront.
+And don’t forget to show your pride!
+Let others know you’re a proud Democrat from Horry County by wearing one of our HCDP T-shirts.
+Check out our online store and find your favorite design!